natebarksdale/natebarksdale.github.io/src/content/blog/2008-10-01-super-kingdom-by-london-fieldworks.md

 description: Inspired by the hibernation patterns of local animals, this series of show homes evokes a blend of biblical imagery, reminiscent of the Tower of Babel and Noah's Ark, intertwining themes from the Garden of Eden and the New Jerusalem.
 emoji: 🐦
 tags:
-  - 🏠 show homes
-  - 🌍 ecosystems
+  - 🌍 Culture
+  - ⛪ Religion
+  - 🌅 Reflection
-  - 🐾 hibernation
+  - ✨ Beauty
+  - 🏞️ National Parks
 haiku: |
   Nature's shelter built,
   Towering dreams in the trees,